PunchThrough/bean-docs/src/node-sdk/install-rpi.md

 6. Install `sudo cp -R * /usr/local/`

-Finally, make sure NPM is at least version 3+.
+Also, make sure NPM is at least version 3+.

 1. Check version, `npm --version`.
 2. If it is less than 3, upgrade it `sudo npm install npm -g`